Dinah Soar

 Dinah Soar is a superheroine appearing in American comic books published by Marvel Comics.
-Her name is a pun on the word "dinosaur".
+Her name can be read as a double pun, both on the word "dinosaur" and on the singer Dinah Shore.

 Publication history

 Dinah Soar was created by John Byrne, and first appeared in West Coast Avengers (vol. 2) #46 (July 1989).

 Fictional character biography

 Dinah Soar is a humanoid pterosaur who was born in the Savage Land.
 Her lineage is never revealed and it is unknown if she is a mutant or of alien descent.

 Dinah became a founding member of the Great Lakes Avengers when Mr. Immortal first assembled the team.
 She possesses the ability to calm Immortal when he becomes overwhelmed with stress and rage after resurrection.
 Dinah is unable to speak English and communicates with chirps.

-She was first seen in public with the team by Hawkeye and Mockingbird, who later agreed to become mentors to the GLA.

 In the G.L.A. mini-series, the Great Lakes Avengers battle Maelstrom, who is attempting to destroy the universe.
 During the battle, Maelstrom kills Dinah with an energy blast.
-Doorman is also killed in the battle and meets Dinah in the afterlife, where she is seen playing cards with deceased GLA members Monkey Joe and Grasshopper.